it-dept-cis/RABET-V-Pilot/docs/source/Activities/Provider_Submission.md

 The Product Goals will be published in the [RABET-V Public Portal](../Appendices/RABET-V_Glossary.md).

-Initial Submission: Always required
+Initial Submission: Always required.
 Revision Submission: When changed from last submission

 #### Expected Usage